 Ms Brett Torossi (Chairperson)

 Brett is a passionate Tasmanian, with a keen interest in Tasmania, its heritage, identity, brand and future.
 She is an acclaimed business woman, tourism operator and property developer, and has had extensive leadership and management experience on private, public and voluntary boards.
-Brett is a Trustee of the Tasmanian Museum and Art Gallery (TMAG), a member of the Board of Tourism Tasmania, a Board member of the Tasmanian Development Board, a Board member of Creative Partnerships Australia, a Board member of the Australian Festival of Voices and, until taking on this position, was a Commissioner on the Tasmanian Planning Commission (TPC).
-Appointed to 31 December 2023.
+Brett is currently: the Chair of the Board of Trustees of the Tasmanian Museum and Art Gallery (TMAG); a member of the Board of Tourism Tasmania; Chair of the Audit & Risk Committee, Tourism Tasmania; a member of the Board of Brand Tasmania; Chair of the Brand Tasmania Audit & Risk Committee; a Director of Australian Pacific Airports Launceston Pty Ltd; Nominations Committee Member, International Women's Forum, Australia; and the Heritage Council representative on the Premier's Visitor Economy Advisory Council (PVEAC).
+Brett is appointed as Chair of the Heritage Council to 31 December 2023.

 Genevieve Lilley is an architect practising in Tasmania and NSW.
 After eight years working with British architect Sir David Chipperfield (and collaborating with renowned British heritage architect Julian Harrap), she opened her own practice in London in 1999, in Sydney in 2005, and in Hobart in 2013.
 She lives in Hobart and runs a small practice specialising in a range of odd and unique projects, mostly involving the adaptive re-use of historic buildings for modern life.
 She sat on the Diocesal Advisory Committee for the Care of Churches for Greater London 2000-2002, and was Chair of the Living Room Theatre 2014-2019.
 She sat on the NSW Heritage Committee, and the AIA National Gender Equity Committee for the period 2017-2019.
 She judged the NSW AIA awards in 2009 and 2011, the National DIA jury in 2015, and chaired the TAS AIA Awards jury in 2017.
 Genevieve is also the designer for award-winning jewellery, and writes for Houses Magazine,